Pakistan floods are ‘a monsoon on steroids’, warns UN chief

 Pakistan is facing "a monsoon on steroids", the UN's secretary general has warned, after floods submerged a third of the country.

-Antonio Guterres urged the world to come to Pakistan's aid as he launched an appeal to help the tens of millions affected in the disaster.
+Antonio Guterres urged the world to come to Pakistan's aid as he launched a $160m appeal to help the tens of millions affected in the disaster.

 He blamed "the relentless impact of epochal levels of rain and flooding".

-At least 1,136 people have been killed so far and roads, crops, homes and bridges washed away across the country.
+At least 1,136 people have been killed since June and roads, crops, homes and bridges washed away across the country.

 On Monday, the country's climate change minister Sherry Rehman described the situation as a "climate-induced humanitarian disaster of epic proportions".